The answers will help you assess ROI

 One of the main reasons IT organizations in this second category are able to offer these complete, bundled services is because they are highly proactive.
 You may not have been able to “take the pulse” of your network health—which is the way you detect and defend against problems—but these managed IT services companies can.
 They’re so good at it that they’ll come to you with a problem-in-the-making – or simply fix it – long before you even notice it.
 Addressing these issues proactively benefits both your business and the full-service IT provider, as they have to absorb lower expenses than they would if they wound up dealing with a full-scale breakdown.

 This flat-rate, all-inclusive approach also makes budgeting for IT services much easier.
 It’s not a series of unforeseen charges, including large capital expenditures; it’s simply a monthly line item that impacts your operating budget.

-Ask each of above questions to get a clear idea of the ROI of managed IT services.
+Ask each of the above questions to get a clear idea of the ROI of managed IT services.
 And once you’ve decided to engage a provider, figure out whether they want to be your proactive partner … or simply show up with a tow truck when you’re stuck on the side of the road.